Sand, Salt, and Carbon: Caring for Your Travel Support Gear

 The Biomechanical Impact: Wrist Torque

-We can quantify this using the Torque formula: $$\tau = m \times g \times L$$ (Where $m$ is mass, $g$ is gravity 9.81, and $L$ is the lever arm length)
+We can quantify the fatigue of adjusting a rig using the Torque formula: $$\tau = m \times g \times L$$ (Where $m$ is mass, $g$ is gravity 9.81, and $L$ is the lever arm length)

 Workflow ROI: The Math of Maintenance